Last updated: 24 August

 Workers on furlough leave will continue to be paid at least 80% of their wages until the scheme ends at the end of October.

-From 1 September, in addition to pension and National Insurance contributions, employers will be required to pay 10% of furloughed employees’ wages, with the Government paying the other 70%.
+From 1 September, in addition to pension and National Insurance contributions, employers will be required to pay a minimum of 10% of furloughed employees’ wages, with the Government paying 70%.

-From 1 October, employers will be required to pay 20% of furloughed employees’ wages, with the Government paying the other 60%.
+From 1 October, employers will be required to pay a minimum of 20% of furloughed employees’ wages, with the Government paying 60%.

 What happens to my pension contributions if I am on furlough?